aditya123473892/wagtail/Python-Package-Maintenance-Guidelines.md

 ## EOL (End of Life) packages

-- The repository must be archived
+- The repository must be archived and moved to the [wagtail-deprecated](https://github.com/wagtail-deprecated) organisation
 - A message must be added to the readme.
 This should be visible on both PyPI as well